 Denver has a longstanding commitment to reducing and ultimately diverting the waste that goes to landfills.
-While residential waste reduction progress continues, the need to focus on reducing the amount of commercial (or business related) waste has become obvious.
-The EPA reports that commercial waste makes up a significant percent of total waste in landfills, but the available resources to guide communities with managing it have been nonexistent.
+While residential waste reduction progress continues, the need to focus on reducing the amount of commercial (or business-related) waste has become obvious.
+The EPA reports that commercial waste makes up a significant percentage of total waste in landfills, but the available resources to guide communities with managing it has been nonexistent.

 The Urban Sustainability Directors Network (USDN) established a grant for the creation of a waste reduction toolkit to assist communities, waste managers and industry businesses to seek methods to reduce costs, environmental liability, land use and planning concerns associated with managing commercial waste.

 The report and its supporting materials, listed below, detail previously unavailable commercial waste diversion strategies, including:

 This report was created for USDN through funding provided by JBP Foundation, Surdna Foundation, and Summit Foundation.

 The “Commercial Pick” Decision Tool provides jurisdictions with a tailored set of program options that can be organized into a local plan.
 Based on the current conditions in each community, this tool identifies program and case studies from similar communities that are implementing successful commercial waste reduction programs.

 Download the Commercial Pick here.

 The tool can also be used to manage “What If” scenarios by changing the answers to the initial questions about the community.
 This allows the user to view which programs could be feasible if the community had different baseline conditions, such as sustainability goals or hauler franchising.
 By repeating this process, the user can view additional potential options that may serve the community’s focus and overall planning.